-Communication and Marketing
+Communications and Marketing

-MFIN’s communication and marketing strategy has focused primarily on building a positive perspective and image of the sector by engaging proactively with external stakeholders.
+MFIN’s communication and marketing strategy has focused primarily on building a positive perception and image of the sector by engaging proactively with external stakeholders.
 This has included visioning and positioning efforts with relevant stakeholders and establishing MFIN as a knowledge hub.
-The vertical was conceptualised in the year 2014.
+The vertical was initialised in the year 2014.
 It was with the understanding that the nature of the sector is so that it requires constant external stakeholder facing engagement.

 Socialising MFIN and the Industry with the media